mina-tang/RecipeForSuccess/index.md

 To avoid this, we use propensity score matching. 😃
 For each genre we matched movies of this genre movies with similar characteristic of another genre.
 Then, we can compare the average effect (ATE) this genre has on the adjusted box office revenue and on the average rating.
+For technical reasons we didn't use the box office itself but the log of the box office.

 <iframe src="assets/plots/matching_genre_revenue.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>